MicrosoftDocs/azure-databases-docs/articles/postgresql/single-server/concepts-certificate-rotation.md

 ## Why root certificate update is required?

 Historically, Azure database for PostgreSQL users could only use the predefined certificate to connect to their PostgreSQL server, which is located [here](https://www.digicert.com/CACerts/BaltimoreCyberTrustRoot.crt.pem).
-However, [Certificate Authority (CA) Browser forum](https://cabforum.org/) recently published reports of multiple certificates issued by CA vendors to be non-compliant.
+However, [Certificate Authority (CA) Browser forum](https://cabforum.org/) recently published reports of multiple certificates issued by CA vendors to be noncompliant.

-As per the industry's compliance requirements, CA vendors began revoking CA certificates for non-compliant CAs, requiring servers to use certificates issued by compliant CAs, and signed by CA certificates from those compliant CAs.
-Since Azure Database for PostgreSQL used one of these non-compliant certificates, we needed to rotate the certificate to the compliant version to minimize the potential threat to your Postgres servers.
+As per the industry's compliance requirements, CA vendors began revoking CA certificates for noncompliant CAs, requiring servers to use certificates issued by compliant CAs, and signed by CA certificates from those compliant CAs.
+Since Azure Database for PostgreSQL used one of these noncompliant certificates, we needed to rotate the certificate to the compliant version to minimize the potential threat to your Postgres servers.

-The new certificate is rolled out and in effect starting December, 2022 (12/2022).
+The new certificate is rolled out and in effect starting December  2022 (12/2022).

 ## What change was scheduled to be performed starting December 2022 (12/2022)?